- 4 minutes to read

 Each adapter entry includes the adapter name, logo and description, and each record is highlighted in one of the following colors:

-- Green ( icon) - all the adapter connections are successfully connected.
+- Green (along with icon) - all the adapter connections are successfully connected.

-- Orange ( icon) - there is a connection error in at least one of the configured adapter connection
+- Orange (along with icon) - there is a connection error in at least one of the configured adapter connection

 - Grey - the adapter is not connected